 For example, for ex-offenders, WIOA in Georgetown County has a partnership with the Georgetown Re-Entry Program.
-SCDEW has a partnership with SC Department of Corrections that allows Career Development Specialists to visit pre-release centers on a monthly basis in Florence and Lee Counties to provide workforce services to individuals prior to re-entry.
-Such services include assistance with resumes and applications, introduction to WIOA, SCWOS and federal bonding.
+SCDEW has a partnership with SC Department of Corrections that allows Workforce Consultants to visit Palmer Pre-Release Center in Florence County, Lee Correctional Institution in Lee County and Evans Correctional Facility in Marlboro County on a monthly basis to provide workforce services to incarcerated individuals prior to re-entry.
+Such services include assistance with resumes and applications, introduction to WIOA,

+SCWOS and federal bonding.
 Ex-offenders who have gone through a vigorous training program through the prison system have then been enrolled in WIOA where they have been on a Work Experience and then rolled over into an On-the-Job Training opportunity.
-Many of these exoffenders have been successfully hired and are doing well.
+Many of these ex-offenders have been successfully hired and are doing well.
 DJJ is a partner on the boards' Youth Committees and its members offer expertise and collaboration on serving youth offenders.